KyRillosBoshRa/SocialApi/README.md

 A step by step series of examples that tell you how to get a development env running

-first you need to make your version of dot_env file then rename it to .env.
+first you need to make your version of dot_env file then rename it to .env

 then: